-16.70 Leicester, like many other urban areas is facing the challenge of how we can do more to become a healthier, more liveable, sustainable and resilient city.
+- 16.70 Leicester, like many other urban areas is facing the challenge of how we can do more to become a healthier, more liveable, sustainable and resilient city.
 New ideas and new technologies that look beyond traditional, infrastructure-heavy approaches to transport are expected during the plan period.
-These provide which will develop innovative ways to improve mobility and make journeys, greener, safer and accessible to all.

-16.71 The use of smarter traffic signals to manage traffic congestion and air pollution will continue to be part of the council's programme of improvements in the near term.

-16.72 The council continues to support the take up strongly support the roll out of electric vehicles (EV) to bring about cleaner travel and healthier outcomes for the city.
+These provide which will develop innovative ways to improve mobility and make journeys, greener, safer and accessible to all. - 16.71 The use of smarter traffic signals to manage traffic congestion and air pollution will continue to be part of the council's programme of improvements in the near term. - 16.72 The council continues to strongly support the roll out of electric vehicles to bring about cleaner travel and healthier outcomes for the city.
 It is preparing an EV Strategy that will guide the roll out of charging infrastructure, particularly that provided by the council as well as taking opportunities to require charging infrastructure in new development.

-The council is currently in discussions with the Government on future funding.
-The Government's requirement for increased private sector investment should help ensure a larger scale roll outs of chargers.
-The council would also expect to see opportunities for the provision of 'e' cycling infrastructure including the provision of charging facilities.

-16.73 Over the plan period the council expects smart technologies such as Smart Highways, Mobility as a Service (MaaS), driverless vehicles, micro mobility such as e-bikes and smart electric charging, to become a more common solution to both managing Leicester's highways and promoting sustainable transport.
+The council would also expect to see opportunities for the provision of 'e' cycling infrastructure including the provision of charging facilities. - 16.73 Over the plan period the council expects smart technologies such as Smart Highways, Mobility as a Service (MaaS), driverless vehicles, micro mobility such as ebikes and smart electric charging, to become a more common solution to both managing Leicester's highways and promoting sustainable transport.
 Developments in demand responsive services and smart ticketing for bus travel will also be important.
-The latter will allow more seamless travel between bus operators in the city and also to establish common ticketing platforms across the region, likely to be led by Midlands Connect.

-16.74 A key opportunity for implementing smart transport technology will be within the Central Development Area (CDA).
+The latter will allow more seamless travel between bus operators in the city and also to establish common ticketing platforms across the region, likely to be led by Midlands Connect. - 16.74 A key opportunity for implementing smart transport technology will be within the Central Development Area (CDA).
 This is due to the continued increase in people both living and working in the CDA and the short nature of most of their journeys.
 This is expected to lead to less ownership and usage of cars in the future.